-To be eligible for a refund of any fees, a student must officially withdraw within the refund period and request a refund upon completion of the withdrawal procedure.
+To be eligible for a refund for tuition and refundable fees, a student must officially withdraw within the refund period and request a refund upon completion of the withdrawal procedure.
 Calculation of the amount of refund will be based on the last date of attendance and the following provisions:

-- Out-of-state fees are non-refundable fees unless a student officially withdraws prior to the first day classes meet in an enrollment period. - 2.
+- 1. Out-of-state fees are non-refundable fees unless a student officially withdraws prior to the first day classes meet in an enrollment period. - 2.
 Adjustments to accounts will be calculated based on total refundable semester charges not percentage of partial payment.